 The City of Northfield has an electronic comment (eComment) feature for City Council meetings. eComment provides an easy way for residents to add their voices to the process and makes participation in public meetings convenient when it may be difficult to the attend the meeting in person.

 Comments may be submitted until noon on the day of the meeting.
 Residents may also use the Register to Speak option to sign up in advance to speak at the meeting.
-Please see attached directions for additional information on using eComment and Register to Speak.
+For additional information on using eComment and Register to Speak, please see the instructions.

 Commenting on agenda items by email